Adarsh Patel

 Adarsh Patel was born in Lucknow, UP, India.
 He received the B.Tech. degree in electronics and communication engineering from Integral University, Lucknow, UP, India in 2008, and the M.Tech. degree in computer science and engineering from ABV – Indian Institute of Information Technology and Management Gwalior, MP, India in 2010, and the Ph.D. degree in electrical engineering from Indian Institute of Technology Kanpur, UP, India in 2017.
 From Sep '17 to Apr '19 he was employed as a postdoctoral research staff in the Sensor Fusion Lab, headed by Prof. P. K. Varshney, in the department of electrical engineering and computer science at Syracuse University, New York, USA.

 He is currently an assistant professor in the school of computing and electrical engineering at IIT Mandi, Himachal Pradesh, India.
 His Ph.D. thesis, titled “Robust Spectrum Sensing for Multiple-Input Multiple-output (MIMO) Cognitive Radio Networks”, has been awarded the Innovative Student Project Award 2017 by the Indian National Academy of Engineering.
 In 2012 and 2017, he was awarded with TCS Research fellowship and National-Postdoctoral fellowship (N-PDF) to conduct research at IIT Kanpur for five years and IISc Bangalore for two years, respectively.
-His research interests are in the area of next-generation 5G Wireless Networks, with special emphasis on various technologies such as massive MIMO, Cognitive Radio and License Assisted Access, Cooperative Communication, Molecular Communications, Sensor Networks, and others.
+He is a member of the Indian National Academy of Engineering (INAE), Institute of Electrical and Electronics Engineers (IEEE), Telecommunications Standards Development Society India (TSDSI), Bharat 6G Alliance, Testing Center of Excellence (TCoE), and other standardization work groups.
+His research interests are in the area of next-generation 5G/6G Wireless Networks, with special emphasis on various technologies such as massive MIMO, cell-free massive MIMO, Cognitive Radio and License Assisted Access, Cooperative Communication, Integrated Sensing and Communications, Molecular Communications, Sensor Networks, Quantum encryption and others.